travis-ci/docs-travis-ci-com/docs/user/languages/java.md

     gradle check

 to run your test suite.
+If your project also includes the `gradlew` wrapper script in the repository root, Java builder will try to use it instead.
+The default command will become:

+    ./gradlew check

 This can be overridden as described in the [general build configuration](/docs/user/build-configuration/) guide.

 ### Dependency Management